Camp LEAD - Leadership | Empowerment | Advocacy | Development

 - The campsites are structured to protect everyone's privacy.

-- Bathroom facilities are available at both state parks (toilets, showers, sinks).
+- Bathroom facilities are available at camp sites (toilets, showers, sinks).
 Sometimes, youth will have to use porta-potties.

 - All meals are provided.

 - Camp LEAD doesn't cost anything to attend.
-This is a job training experience and youth are paid minimum wage!
+This is a job training experience and youth are paid $12/hour!

-- Each group of youth will be supervised by 3 counselors, the Camp Director, and state park rangers.
+- Each group of youth will be supervised by at least 3 counselors and the Head Counselor.

 - Youth will be working approximately 21 hours over the course of the week on projects around the park (light trail maintenance, tree trimming/fire fuels reduction, facilities maintenance, painting, etc.).